VipulRamtekkar/Active-Appearance-Models/README.md

   - Reconstructions for test image textures and RRMSE of the reconstructions
 - Combine modes of variations

 The images in shape-normalized form (in the space of mean mesh) is already generated and provided with the repository.
 The code can be very easily modified to regenerate them as well.

+# To Do (left for later work):

+Image alignment of the reconstructed texture patch back to the originak image (need to implement somethink like Lucas Kanade Image alignment algorithm).

 # References: